 CORK-SINGIDA PARTNERSHIP

-The seminar will be delivered by Dr Marian Scena, a Medical Missionary of Mary Sister who has spent her professional life in Tanzania.
+The seminar was delivered by Dr Marian Scena, a Medical Missionary of Mary Sister who has spent her professional life in Tanzania.

 Dr Scena is currently programme doctor and coordinator of the Faraja Hospice and Palliative Care Programme in Singida, which is supported by the UCC Cork-Singida Partnership.